I was very lucky to get to go to Knowledge18 and before I leave I just want to write this down as to not forget it.

 This was terrible.
 I literally wrote my schedule down each day as it was more convenient to do that.
 Thankfully none of my classes moved after I arrived.

-Suggestions to improve - Don’t provide a mobile app.
-It would have been easier and then we’d just be complaining about the website.
+Suggestions to improve - Don't provide a mobile app.
+It would have been easier and then we'd been complaining about the website.

 This was great.
-With the way, my rep helped us get around and with all the folks I saw and know it was awesome.
+With the way, my rep helped us get around and with all the folks.

-This was a really awesome lab.
-It showed a new feature that lets you merge and handle the remaining duplicate ci’s and their relationships in a very flexible way.
+This was an awesome lab.
+It showed a new feature that lets you merge and handle the remaining duplicate ci's and their relationships in a very flexible way.

-This really was all about using the horizontal patterns to discover things which in my case would have been great three weeks prior as I had to self-teach myself it.
-It did confirm that I did learn this correctly.
-There’s a great youtube video where they show how to do most of this stuff there.
+This really was all about using the horizontal patterns to discover configuration items which in my case would have been great three weeks prior as I had to self-teach myself it.
+It did confirm that I did learn this properly.
+There's a great youtube video where they show how to do most of this.

-Again this was a really great session had I taken it three weeks prior.
-It did confirm I did learn the right things and it focused on the Cloud Services Plugin v2.
+Again this was a great session had I taken it three weeks prior.
+It did confirm I did learn the right topics and it focused on the Cloud Services Plugin v2.